-Two ladies who worked with scraps of clothing, upholstery and drapery fabrics embroidering, and stitching them into rugs, wall-hangings, and footstools sold the items during a local annual arts/crafts festival.
-In the mid 1960’s their work was selected to be promoted to galleries in Charleston and out-of-state, shown at the Smithsonian, won awards and eventually some were represented in an exhibit at the Pasadena Art Museum, California in 1972.
+Two ladies who worked with scraps of clothing, upholstery and drapery fabrics embroidering, and stitching them into rugs, wall-hangings, and footstools sold the items during an annual arts/crafts festival near their home in Glenville, WV.
+By the mid 1960’s their work was selected to be promoted in Charleston galleries and out-of-state, shown at the Smithsonian, won awards and eventually some were exhibited at the Pasadena Art Museum, California in 1972.

 Otha Lee was born to John and Minnie E (Furr) McDonald on September 2, 1892 in Gilmer County.
 She died in Weston Hospital December 23, 1975.
 Blanche was the third sister born on September 7, 1895 living with her older sister in the maternal family home three miles from Letter Gap, Gilmer County, WV all their adult life.
 The year after Otha’s death Blanche lived in the Worthington Manor Care Center, Parkersburg where she died on December 29, 1976.
 Susan, the third sister, moved upon marrying to Akron, OH.
 Her two sons inherited the family property which was sold to John Furr, an uncle.
 Eventually he sold to Dean Furr who, after renting it for awhile, sold the property out of the family.